adrian/irish-constitution/constitution.md

 8. The State may exercise extra-territorial jurisdiction in accordance with the generally recognised principles of international law.

+9. The State may ratify the Rome Statute of the International Criminal Court done at Rome on the 17th day of July, 1998.

 ## THE ATTORNEY GENERAL

 ##### ARTICLE 30